austinc512/OrderPost/README.md

 - GET /customers/:customerId/addresses - returns an array of existing ship-to addresses for a customerId.
 - POST /customers/:customerId/addresses - pass in address information to create a ship-to object for that customerId.
 - GET /customers/:customerId/addresses/:addressId - returns a single ship-to object by its addressId.
+- PATCH /customers/:customerId/addresses/:addressId - update a ship-to object by its addressId.
+- DELETE /customers/:customerId/addresses/:addressId - update a ship-to object by its addressId.

 ### products: